iskendria-pub/iskendria/README.md

-# alexandria
+# Alexandria

 Scientific publications published on a Hyperledger Sawtooth blockchain.
 This project is part of Martijn Dirkse's internship at
-The Privacy Factory, Urmond, Limburg.
+PrivacyO Technologies B.V., Urmond, Limburg.
 The project is based on the report "Blockchain Technology for Publishing Scientific Papers", written as the final paper of the Blockchain Technology Consultant course described at https://www.3estack.io/en/training/.